margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the construction work
 * Grateful for cool things to photograph
 * Grateful for the musicians and cheer in the DSI
+* Grateful for the farmer's market
+* Grateful for the summer heat
+* Grateful for the people down the street
+* Grateful for people driving the leaves and the greenery
+* Grateful for the women at home
+* Grateful for memories of the cultural experience at UVa in college
+* Grateful for the professors at UVa
+* Grateful for the ancestry and family stories in other families
+* Grateful for the angel music at Big House
+* Grateful for the guitar playing outside of Starbucks before Big House
+* Grateful to feel more like my authentic self
+* Grateful to feel aspects unlike me fall off
+* Grateful for ethics in engineering
+* Grateful for memories of going to the restaurant in Virginia Beach
+* Grateful for the way cars communicate
+* Grateful to move away from aspects of data science that feel uncomfortable
+* Grateful for the sensemaking process
+* Grateful for all the people at Hopeway who can help me identify what needs healing and how to forgive others and myself
+* Grateful for Christian investment
+* Grateful to express patience and joy and love and humility
+* Grateful for the work of peers and their attitudes towards life
+* Grateful for the embrace of people in the shadows
+* Grateful for the perspective of people from another identity or culture
+* Grateful for other people on social media
+* Grateful for thoughts of love I've had towards little children and older children
+* Grateful for my new friends from Norfolk
+* Grateful for the single women in Tennessee
+* Grateful that human opinions can't reach
+* Grateful to love all the interests and faith of people around
+* Grateful for the conversation with the woman in the grocery store
+* Grateful for memories of reading about mindfulness-driven social impact
+* Grateful for memories of meditation group
+* Grateful for the people in the psych ward
+* Grateful for the people visiting Aunt Mary
+* Grateful for new music and new musicians that express joy
+* Grateful for memories with the multicultural club
+* Grateful that **therapy is also 'sexy'**
+* Grateful for good food and recipes
+* Grateful for intellection
+* Grateful for healthy conversations
+* Grateful for the flowers
+* Grateful for musicians' books
+* Grateful for all the people in the airport
+* Grateful for the travel industry
+* Grateful for my uncle's love of Dolly Parton
+* Grateful to connect with Mary over country music
+* Grateful for Mary's friends
+* Grateful for the joy of people online
+* Grateful for people at EVERFI
+* Grateful for my brother's love of Spotify
+* Grateful for a musical heart
+* Grateful to love folding laundry
+* Grateful to love folding towels
+* Grateful to love cleanin dishes
+* Grateful for Christian history
+* Grateful for medieval history
+* Grateful for Spanish-speaking countries
+* Grateful for the woman from Big House Church
+* Grateful for friends from church
+* Grateful for the people out running
+* Grateful for the book by Barack Obama
+* Grateful for a mental photo of a leaf at the hospital
 * Grateful for music in the city of Memphis
 * Grateful for popcorn stands and ice cream stands
 * Grateful for birthday parties, balloons floating in the air